-When animals eat the plant or other animals, they take in nitrogen (from the plant or animal’s proteins).
-These proteins are used to build the animal’s tissues.
+When animals eat plants or other animals, they take in nitrogen from the consumed proteins.
+These proteins are then used to build their tissues.

-Decomposers break down animal waste (urine and faeces), as well as dead remains.
-This sends nitrogen back into the soil as ammonium ions.
+Decomposers break down animal waste (urine and faeces), and dead remains.
+This returns nitrogen to the soil as ammonium ions.

 Nitrifying bacteria can convert the ammonium ions into nitrates, which plants can absorb.

-Anaerobic bacteria called denitrifying bacteria are found in regions of soil that do not have much oxygen.
+Anaerobic bacteria, known as denitrifying bacteria, are found in low-oxygen regions of soil.
 The bacteria break down nitrates and convert them back to nitrogen gas, which returns to the air.